bfirsh/miles/README2.md

 }
 ```

-The data schema is used to create a PostgreSQL table, as well as a client-side API for you to work with the data.
-Miles also creates a server-side API so the client can access the database, but you don't need to worry about this if you don't want to.
+This definition is used to create a PostgreSQL table, and a bunch of methods are provided on the model for creating, reading, updating, and deleting data from the client.
+Miles wires up the client and server automatically, so you don't need to worry about this if you don't want to.

 Next, you define your UI with React: